How Much Does General Liability Insurance Cost in Connecticut?

 • Hartford's insurance and financial sector, along with consulting firms statewide, pay $31 to $58 monthly (63% to 80% below the state average).
 Connecticut's concentrated professional services economy benefits from office-based operations with minimal physical hazards and controlled client interactions, creating rock-bottom general liability costs for the state's signature industries.

 Connecticut's industry mix explains why many businesses receive quotes below the $159 state average (professional services, education and retail dominate employment while only four high-cost industries pull the baseline upward).
-Use the table to gauge where your business profile places you.
+Use this table to gauge where your business profile places you.

 Data filtered by: